bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 should be removed as they are not providing any useful functionality.

 ### Seagate Media Server
-This was a service where you could view content on your Seagate Central remotely or on your phone by registering an account with Seagate.
+Seagate Media Server was a service which would allow you to view content on your Seagate Central remotely or on your phone by registering an account with Seagate.
 This was discontinued as per the notice at

 https://www.seagate.com/us/en/support/downloads/seagate-media/